CDQuant: Greedy Coordinate Descent for Accurate LLM Quantization: Related Work

 While working on our paper, we came across QuantEase~\citep{behdin2023quantease}, a parallel research effort sharing similar goals as ours for improving GPTQ.
 While both methods leverage the concept of coordinate descent, QuantEase adopts a cyclic approach for weight updates, whereas our work employs a greedy strategy.
 Although our experiments (Appendix~\ref{sec:quantease_numbers}) indicate comparable performance between the two methods, our work extends beyond QuantEase by introducing specialized algorithms for group/sub-channel quantization, not just full-channel quantization.
 Additionally, we develop novel block coordinate descent algorithms that further improve the performance.
 That being said, both these works (QuantEase and ours) collectively highlight the potential of coordinate descent algorithms in outperforming GPTQ.

+\textbf{Vector Quantization.} AQLM~\citep{aqlm} generalizes Additive Quantization to LLMs by introducing input-adaptiveness (through calibration data) and jointly optimizing the codebooks across transformer blocks.
+QuIP\#~\citep{quip_sharp} improves QuIP's incoherence processing through random Hadamard matrices, introduces vector quantization, and adds an additional layer of finetuning to improve model quality.
+However, in this work, our focus is methods that improve scalar quantization.

-\paragraph{Weight+Activation Quantization.} SmoothQuant~\citep{xiao2023smoothquant}, OS+\citep{wei2023outlier, wei2022outlier} have a similar flavour as AWQ, but quantize both weights and activations after scaling them appropriately.
+\textbf{Weight+Activation Quantization.} SmoothQuant~\citep{xiao2023smoothquant}, OS+\citep{wei2023outlier, wei2022outlier} have a similar flavour as AWQ, but quantize both weights and activations after scaling them appropriately.
 OmniQuant~\citep{shao2023omniquant} performs quantization of the entire transformer block in a single shot.
 This encompasses both activation and weight quantization.
 Furthermore, it subsumes SmoothQuant, OS+ by using both feature scaling and outlier suppression.
 QLLM~\citep{liu2023qllm} tackles the issue of outliers in the activations by splitting the outlier features into multiple sub-channels and then recombining them, effectively reducing their influence.
 QLLM also incorporates a fine-tuning step at the end, introducing low-rank weights into each layer of the LLM.
 LLM.int8()~\citep{dettmers2022gpt3} quantizes both acativations and weights to $8$-bits and also identifies outliers and stores them in full precision.
+LQER~\citep{lqer} approximates the weight quantization error with the product of two low rank matrices.

-\paragraph{Efficient End-to-End Quantization.} To recover the drop in performance from quantization~\citet{chai2023int2, dettmers2024qlora, hu2021lora} perform low-rank parameter-efficient fine-tuning.
+\textbf{Efficient End-to-End Quantization.} To recover the drop in performance from quantization~\citet{chai2023int2, dettmers2024qlora, hu2021lora} perform low-rank parameter-efficient fine-tuning.